ondrno/track-covid19/README.md

 - The Austria numbers are based on information from the
 [Sozialministerium](https://www.sozialministerium.at/Informationen-zum-Coronavirus/Neuartiges-Coronavirus-(2019-nCov).html).
 - The German numbers are based on information from the [Robert-Koch-Institute](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html).
-- The Swiss number are based on information from the [Bundesamt für Gesundheit BAG](https://www.bag.admin.ch/bag/de/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/situation-schweiz-und-international.html)
+- The Swiss numbers are based on information from the [Bundesamt für Gesundheit BAG](https://www.bag.admin.ch/bag/de/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/situation-schweiz-und-international.html)

 The aim of the program is to have a timeline how the SARS-CoV-2 virus spread in the two countries.